Highlights. Most consumers (88%) only buy brands they trust.

 - Only 70% of recruiters consider previous job experience one of the most important factors when considering a candidate.

-- 78% of recruiters use social media platforms to find suitable candidates.
+- 78% of recruiters use social media platforms to increase the chance of finding suitable candidates.

 These data and insights were compiled by the Capital One Shopping team based on publicly available data.